1995parham-teaching/argofun/README.md

 ## Introduction

 There are different ways to use ArgoCD in your pipeline.
-The following introduction to one of these ways.
-The following way puts Helm chart besides the project and puts its values into a different repository.
+The following is an introduction to one of these ways.
+The following way puts Helm's chart besides the project and puts its values into a different repository.

+## Why?

+It is better to develop charts beside the main project, so you can make sure it is updated with the latest changes on the main project.

+Having values on git helps you to track changes over the configuration (it is way better than using Gitlab/Github secrets because you they don't keep any history.)

 ## Projects Pipelines

-Each project that has helm, has two parts, one is the values and the other one is its chart.
+Each project that has Helm's chart, has two parts, one is the values and the other one is its chart itself.
-We can develop chart in the project repository, which seems a reasonable choice, because then you make sure chart is always updated with the changes in the code base.
+We can develop chart in the project repository, which seems a reasonable choice, because then you make sure chart is always updated with the changes in the code base (as I said before).
 Then create another repository for values
-(let's call it the values' repository) in which we have dependency to main chart.
+(let's call it the values' repository) in which we have dependency to the project's chart.

 ```yaml
 apiVersion: v2